What does a Donald Trump presidency mean for LGBTQ+ rights?

 What’s the context?

-U.S. President Donald Trump has signed multiple executive orders in his first three months in office that impact the lives of LGBTQ+ Americans, from healthcare, to legal recognition, to protection from discrimination.
+U.S. President Donald Trump has used his first six months in office to enact multiple policies impacting the lives of LGBTQ+ Americans in areas like healthcare, legal recognition and education.

 What action has Trump taken on LGBTQ+ rights?